lorenzocaputi/Projects/volume/README.md

-THIS IS A C PROGRAM EDITING THE VOLUME OF AN AUDIO FILE
+A C program to edit the volume of an audio file.